 How is Auto-Lend prioritised?

 Loans go through the Auto-Lend engine before they hit the Marketplace.
 This means that users of Auto-Lend do get priority over manual lending in the Marketplace.
 However, the percentage of each loan that can be fulfilled with auto-lend can be set to less than 100%.
 Harmoney will set it based on the demand for Auto-Lend vs manual lending.

-The Auto-lend engine prioritises which Lender it orders notes for first using a prioritisation ratio of 'available cash' to 'principal outstanding +1'.
+The Auto-lend engine prioritises which Lender it orders notes for first using a prioritisation ratio of 'Funds available' to 'principal outstanding +1'.
 The Lenders with the highest ratio will get the first orders of notes.
 For example: